 Planning a quiet Easter weekend at home this year?
 As great as an Easter trip away can be, staying home for the long weekend can be an excellent opportunity for family bonding time.

-Make the most of the long weekend by trying a few of our fun Easter weekend activities.
 Whether you’re into crafts, baking - or just looking for an alternative to chocolate Easter eggs, we have something for everyone!

 Whip up an indulgent Easter treat

 For many of us, Easter is all about sugary indulgence!
 For the ultimate rich, chocolatey dessert, you don’t get much better than our Chocolate Hazelnut Cheesecake.
 With a recipe this simple, no one will ever believe that it only took you ten minutes to throw together!
 Spend time with the kids decorating your cheesecake - you could go for the classic mini Easter eggs, or keep it simple with a sprinkling of chopped hazelnuts and a dusting of cocoa powder.

 More of a breakfast person?
 Say hello to Easter morning with our moreish Hot Cross Bun French Toast.
 Serve it up with crispy Pams Streaky Bacon and lashings of Pams Finest Maple Syrup - you’ll never be able to look at a plain hot cross bun the same.

 More of an intermediate level baker?
 Try making your own Chocolate Hot Cross Buns - we promise they’re even better than the ones from the supermarket!
 Perfect for an Easter themed afternoon tea, served with your favourite hot drink.